Q. What is a Christian School?

 Q. How is Christ-centred education different?

 A. The whole curriculum and way of looking at the world is based on Biblical principles, i.e. the world is God’s and was made by God.
 He has a plan and purpose for each person in it, all of whom are uniquely loved by Him.
-We measure all our teaching against God’s word, and show children how His word applies to everyday life.
+We measure our teaching against God’s word, and show students how His word applies to everyday life.

-Q. Is it a narrow education?
+Q. Is it a broad education?

 Q. Is it academic?